Mission 19 · Stage 2

 Try it

-• Read Serial hint before pressing.
+• Read the hint on the screen before you press.

 Peek at code